How to Choose the Right Dye for Candle Projects

 When two dye formats both work, compare dose, price per gram, and scrap risk before you commit to one of them.

-Cost is a tie-breaker once two candle-safe options can both reach the look you want.
-Use one simple formula: batch kilograms × dye dose in g/kg × price per gram = dye cost for that batch.
+Use cost only as a tie-breaker after two candle-safe formats can both reach the target shade.
 For a format-by-format breakdown, see how much does candle dye cost.

 Recent Posts